Innocent9712/project-pepper/README.md

 ## **For General Use**

-You can checkout the deployed
+You can checkout the deployed API on [pepper.codekami.tech](pepper.codekami.tech)

+### Deploying in Production
+clone the codebase in a docker enabled environment.

+cd into the codebase root directory.

+run `docker-compose up -d` to start the server in production mode

+run `docker-compose down` to stop the server